 - Export the cube’s data: This right allows the user to export a document’s cube data or to schedule it into a CSV file.
 (Request 134236)

-The Publish shared elements right is still exposed in the CMC but will be leveraged once the corresponding feature is supported.
+The Publish shared elements right is still exposed in the CMC but will be leveraged only when the corresponding feature is supported.

 When the new BI Launch Pad has been released in SAP BI 4.2 SP4, it was possible to schedule documents but not to distribute them through publications.
-In SAP BI 4.3, this missing capability has been implemented in BI Launch Pad and proposes the same options than in SAP BI 4.2.
+In SAP BI 4.3, this missing capability has been implemented in BI Launch Pad and offers the same options as in SAP BI 4.2.

 BI Launch Pad: Publication in the Create Menu

 In the New Publication page, enter the publication parameters.
 These parameters are organized by sections, displayed in two tabs.
-Some parameters depending on the document type, appear only after you have added the source documents into the publication.
+Depending on the document type, some parameters appear only after the source documents have been added to the publication.

 BI Launch Pad: New Publication

-To navigate more easily into the possible parameters, you may click on the tab, and select the section in the menu that opens.
+To navigate into the possible parameters more easily, you may click the following tabs, and select the section in the corresponding menus:

 - General.
 This tab contains the generic publication parameters: publication details, source documents, destination, recurrence, enterprise and dynamics recipients, events, …